chandan-pal/JavaMultithreadingNotes/MultiThreading_Notes.md

 ### Use synchronizers, such as ‘CountdownLatch’ and ‘CyclicBarrier’ instead of directly using ‘join’.

+## Difference between countdownLatch and cyclicBarrier
+- counttown latch is to wait on number of tasks (the number of time the countdown() method has been called)
+- cyclicBarrier is to wait on threads i.e. the no of threds on which await() method has been called)

 ## Lock (java.util.concurrent.locks.Lock)
 - thread synchronization mechanism similar to synchronized blocks.